Kajsyr/DGE_depression/README.md

 ## Analysis goals
 The main objectives of this project are:
-- to explore global transcriptomic variability in PBMC RNA-seq data,
+- explore transcriptomic variability in PBMC RNA-seq data from people with depression
-- to investigate immune-related heterogeneity using dimensionality reduction methods,
+- conect DGE RNA-seq results with depression
-- to identify gradual transcriptomic patterns rather than discrete clusters.
+- to investigate link betwen immune markers and trasncriptonic data

-## Methods
+## Methods and materials
-The following methods were used in the analysis:
+The following methods and materials were used in the analysis:
 - data preprocessing and normalization (preprocessed data provided by the authors),
-- Principal Component Analysis (PCA),
+- Principal Component Analysis (PCA)
-- analysis of PCA loadings to identify genes driving transcriptomic variation,
+- DGE by DEseq2
-- construction of gene expression signatures based on top PCA loadings.
+- SUMO clustering to integrate multi-omics data
 - gene set annotation: immunologic gene sets (MSigDB category C7) were retrieved using the msigdbr package; gene sets were restricted to Homo sapiens and mapped using Ensembl gene IDs.
 - background gene universe: a background gene list was defined from normalized RNA-seq expression data (GSE260603_normalized_data.tsv).
 - enrichment analysis: over-representation analysis was performed using clusterProfiler::enricher(); upregulated and downregulated gene sets were analyzed independently.